New York City Lawyers for Burns Suffered in Car Accidents

 If you were in a car accident in New York that was not your fault and the collision left you with severe burns and other injuries, you might be eligible for compensation.
 Call our lawyers for burns suffered in car accidents today to discuss possible compensation.

 You shouldn’t have to suffer any more than you already have, and you should not be expected to incur the additional costs and expenses associated with your accident and injuries, especially since the crash was not your fault.
 Like all New York residents, you have the right to pursue compensation for your injuries and your pain and suffering, but you may not know where to begin.

-The New York City car accident attorneys of Hach & Rose, LLP have been fighting for the rights of New York City residents who suffered burn injuries and other catastrophic injuries in car crashes for more than 20 years.
-During that time, we recovered more than $500 million dollars in total settlements and verdicts for our injury clients, and just since 2018, our lawyers have won more than 5,000 personal injury and wrongful death cases.
+The New York City car accident attorneys of Hach & Rose, LLP have been fighting for the rights of New York City residents who suffered burn injuries and other catastrophic injuries in car crashes for nearly 25 years.
+During that time, we recovered more than a billion dollars in total settlements and verdicts for our injury clients, and just since 2018, our lawyers have won more than 5,000 personal injury and wrongful death cases.

 We are here when you need us, and we promise to do all we can to help you get the maximum compensation you’re owed.
 To receive a free evaluation of your claim from one of our top-ranked attorneys, you can contact us at (212) 779-0057 or through our online contact form.

 Burns Caused by Car Accidents

 Burn injuries are the most painful and debilitating injuries a person can suffer.
 Burn injuries can leave you with a severely reduced quality of life.
 Burns can result from many causes, and the University of Pittsburgh Medical Center (UPMC) lists the following as among the most common:

 - Heat and fire

 Car accidents can potentially create fire, heat, and friction, but they can also expose occupants to electrical currents and chemical spills that can cause severe burn injuries.

 Fire and Heat